apache/incubator-datalab/USER_GUIDE.md

 \* Please refer to official documentation from Amazon that helps you to understand what [instance shapes](https://aws.amazon.com/ec2/instance-types/) is the most preferable in your particular DLAB setup.
 Also, you can use [AWS calculator](https://calculator.s3.amazonaws.com/index.html) to roughly estimate the cost of your environment.

-You can override the default configurations for local spark.
+You can override the default configurations of local spark.
 The configuration object is referenced as a JSON file.
-To tune spark configuration check off "Spark configurations" check box and insert JSON format in text box.
+To tune spark configuration check off "Spark configurations" check box and insert JSON format in the text box.

-After you Select the template, fill in the Name and choose needed instance shape - you need to click on "Create" button for your instance to start creating.
+After you Select the template, fill in the Name and specify desired instance shape - you need to click on "Create" button for your analytical toolset to be created.
 Corresponding record shows up in your dashboard:

 ![Dashboard](doc/main_page2.png)

-As soon as notebook server is created, its status changes to Running:
+As soon as notebook server is created, status changes to Running:

 ![Running notebook](doc/main_page3.png)